foxdonut/meiosis-guide/receiving_updates.md

 Meiosis collects changes made from `receive` functions and keeps a single root model.
 Each `receive` function should make changes to the model that are independent of the changes made by other `receive` functions.
 Whether you mutate and return the model, or use immutable objects, is for you to decide.

-## Refusing Proposals

-In some situations, you may want to *refuse* a proposal.
-This is more than just returning an unchanged model from the `receive` function.
-It's also stopping the rest of the chain of functions: other `receive`s, calling the `view` function, re-rendering the view to refresh the UI, and so on.

-You can tell Meiosis to refuse a proposal by returning `meiosis.REFUSE_PROPOSAL` from the `receive` function.

-An example of this is in the [TodoMVC example](https://github.com/foxdonut/meiosis-examples/tree/master/examples/todomvc).
-When the user is editing an existing todo, both pressing `Enter` and focusing outside of the text field (triggering the `blur` event) cause the application to save the todo.
-But pressing `Enter` also triggers a `blur` event after saving the todo, triggering a duplicate `saveTodo` action.
-To guard against this, the `receive` function only accepts `saveTodo` if the todo is being edited.
-Otherwise, it returns `meiosis.REFUSE_PROPOSAL`.

-Another situation where refusing a proposal may be useful is to address a long-running asynchronous action.
-Say the user has triggered such an action and then decides to cancel it before it has finished.
-Afterwards, the long-running action finally completes and triggers another proposal.
-The `receive` can determine that the action was cancelled, and refuse that proposal.